babangsund/babangsund.com/src/blog/relay_environment_methods.md

 |};
 ```

-`environment.applyUpdate` returns a disposable, allowing you to revert any changes made by the `storeUpdater` function.
+`environment.applyUpdate` returns a disposable, allowing you to revert and dispose any changes made by the `storeUpdater` function.
+>**The update is re-applied on each request, so make sure to dispose when it is no longer current.**

 Example usage: